How to Get the Veteran’s Administration (VA) Aid and Attendance Pension Benefit

 When our veterans are no longer strapping young men and women stepping up to defend our country, but instead need a grateful nation to step up in their time of need, there has to be a way in which to make that happen.

-Aid and Attendance is a Pension Benefit, and is part of a three-tier pension known as “Improved Pension,” which consists of “Basic,” “Housebound,” and the highest level of “Aid and Attendance.”
+Aid and Attendance is a pension benefit.
+It is part of a three-tier pension program known as “Improved Pension,” which consists of “Basic,” “Housebound,” and the highest level of “Aid and Attendance.”
 It is frequently referred to as “A&A.”

-It is a tax-free financial resource that can help with the costs of care in later years, when either the veteran or his or her widow or widower now requires the assistance of others for daily living.
+It is a tax-free financial resource that can help with the costs of care in later years when either the veteran or their widow or widower now requires the assistance of others for daily living.
 It can help with care being provided either in-home or in a facility.

-Unlike “Compensation” for service-connected injuries, Aid and Attendance does not require that veterans had to be injured during their time in service.
+Unlike the Compensation benefit for service-connected injuries, the Aid and Attendance benefit does not require that veterans had to be injured during their time in service.

-They do not have to be service-connected, they do not have to have retired from the military, nor do they have to actually have been in combat.
+They do not have to be service-connected, they do not have to have retired from the military, and they do not actually have to have been in combat.

 - Must have an Honorable Discharge.

 - A surviving spouse is also eligible at a reduced rate listed above.

 - For veterans of more recent conflicts, they must have served 180 consecutive days with an Honorable Discharge.

 What’s noteworthy is that any veteran who is rated at 100% service-connected–and who now requires the assistance of others due to that service-connected disability–has the ability to have the addition of A&A on top of their Compensation.
 The 100% rating is the only exception where a veteran can draw both compensation and pension.